moayeri67/editable-profile/README.md

 # How to start Server
 Note that this seed project requires JDK 8.
-I'm using mysql server for persisting data, so before running the server side please import editable-profile-script.sql file on your database and set below varaibles with your specific database configuration data in application.properties file.
+I'm using mysql server for persisting data, so before running the server side please import editable-profile-script.sql file on your database and set below varaibles with your specific database configuration info in application.properties file.

 spring.datasource.url=jdbc:mysql://database ip address/database name